 As she left the field, music from a gaita gallega swirled out from a lone figure in a bandmaster’s uniform marching as he played a song of peace.
 He said nothing.
 He walked by as both sides watched and waited, then stopped.

 Sam entered, self-conscious but beaming at all the attention.
 He crooked a finger.
 Rumi danced in behind him, a human whirlwind.
 They halted near Michael and faced their opponents.

-Then Lucille, the Margarets, and the nervous, hawk-nosed man whose name was Hermann.
-Hypatia came out and, looking over at the Christian zealots ranged against her, put her hands to her chest over her heart and held them out.
+Then came Lucille, the Margarets, and the nervous, hawk-nosed man whose name was Hermann.
+Hypatia stepped forward out and, looking over at the furious Christian zealots ranged against her, put her hands to her chest over her heart and held them out.